-9. An alert is issued that includes: the name of the Level 1 database, the timestamp of when this database has been queried to issue this alert, the DIASource ID, the SSObject ID or DIAObject ID, name of the Level 2 database and the IDs of nearby Objects, and the associated science content (centroid, fluxes, low-order lightcurve moments, periods, etc.), including all DIASources from the last 12 months that are linked with the SSObject or DIAObject.
-The science content associated with the Level 2 database Objects will not be included.
+9. An alert is issued that includes: the timestamp of when this database has been queried to issue this alert, the DIASource ID, the complete SSObject or DIAObject record, including all DIASources and DIAForcedSources from the last 12 months that are linked with the SSObject or DIAObject.
+The science content associated with the Data Release database Objects will not be included.
 See Section 3.5 for a more complete enumeration.

-diaCharacterization-Cutoff
+diaCharacterization-